evoactivity/the-tooling-pit-of-incoherence/README.md

 As I've been going over all this the last week I've been brain dumping into this document and I thought I'd make it public and see what can be organised and if people agree with my thinking on this.

-I would really appreciate it if @dfreeman, @lifeart, @chiragpat, @locks and @nullvoxpopuli could offer thoughts on this.

 ---

 ## Ember Tooling GitHub Organisation